OpenAgricultureFoundation/openag_python/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+NOTE: This stand-alone library is now deprecated.
+The contents have been moved into the 'new openag_lib directory <https://github.com/OpenAgInitiative/openag_brain/tree/develop/src/openag_lib>' inside the openag_brain ROS package.   @rbaynes 2017-08-31

 openag_python
 =============